Home » Taking Photos And Sending

 When sending these original images to me, remember I need the high quality original digital photo files so I may zoom in.
 No real need for close-ups unless you show me the same far away so I know where you took the close up.
 Remember, I’ve never been in your basement so I won’t understand a close up photo and where it was taken in your basement without a far away one of the same shot to associate the location of the shot.
 You can then group all the photo files that are in your saved folder and zip them into a compressed folder to attach in an email to me and if larger than 4-6mb total per email or you can send 3-4 at a time in emails to me.
 I really don’t mind many emails if sending me these larger high quality files.
 Note: Many cell phones take lower resolution images and are blurry if I zoom in on them.
 Some iPhone 4 or newer work ok and some 8 megapixel or higher might be fine too.

-I don’t use a MAC PC but OneDrive claims to work for either type of PC.
+I don’t use a MAC PC but OneDrive claims to work for either type of PC as with many cloud storage platforms.
 In short, just make sure you can send me the original digital photos and don’t worry about my storage, I have over 8 terabytes to fill up on my PC so I can take a lot of client files, ok?